 • Your relevant work experience (including voluntary work) that can support the levels of literacy and numeracy required.

-You can progress to AAT Advanced Diploma in Accounting.
-You can also top up your skills with a course in Computerised Accounting (using Sage or other suitable software).
+You can progress to our AAT Advanced Diploma in Accounting or AAT Advanced Certificate in Bookkeeping courses.
+You can also top up your skills with our Foundation Award in Accounting Software course (using Sage 50).
 Please check with us for the options available.

 As for your career progression, you can look forward to being employed as an accounts assistant in an accounts/finance department.
 You can also work in roles such as bookkeeper, ledger assistant, sales ledger clerk, accounts payable clerk, petty cashier, payroll assistant etc. You can continue your further studies while working to achieve a good balance of work experience with academic studies.